-Before you begin harvesting your spaghetti squash, you need to first determine if your squash is ripe and ready to be cut from the vine.
-It is always best if the ripening of spaghetti squash takes place on the vine; however, if the first heavy frost of the winter comes in a little earlier than expected, then it is possible to take the spaghetti squash off the vine and allow it to continue to ripen.
+Before you begin harvesting your spaghetti squash, you must first determine if your squash is ripe and ready to be cut from the vine.
+It’s always best if the ripening of spaghetti squash takes place on the vine; however, if the first heavy frost of the winter comes in a little earlier than expected, then it’s possible to take the spaghetti squash off the vine and allow it to continue to ripen.
 We’ll talk about that a little later.

 Determining Spaghetti Squash Ripeness

-In order to harvest spaghetti squash correctly, you need to be familiar with how to determine whether or not the spaghetti squash is ripe.
+In order to harvest spaghetti squash correctly, you need to learn how to determine whether or not the spaghetti squash is ripe.
 When the squash has turned a golden yellow or a dark yellowish color, it is usually ready to be picked.

 Can Squash Ripen Off the Vine?

-One of the most commonly asked questions in regards to ripening winter squash is: “Will spaghetti squash ripen off the vine?”
+One of the most commonly asked questions in regards to ripening winter squash is, “Will spaghetti squash ripen off the vine?”
 Unfortunately, the answer depends on how mature the squash is.
-If you can knock on the squash and it sounds and feels somewhat solid, you are probably good to go.
-However, if it is still soft, then it is not going to ripen off the vine.
+If you can knock on the squash and it sounds and feels somewhat solid, you’re probably good to go.
+However, if it’s still soft, then it won’t ripen off the vine.

 How to Ripen Squash After Picking

 If at the end of the growing season, which is generally late September or possibly even early October, you have unripened squash that you need to ripen off the vine Never fear, as it can be done.
 You don’t have to lose that green squash, so don’t you dare throw it away!
 Instead, here’s what you need to do:

 - First, harvest all green, unripened spaghetti squash and cut them from the vine (don’t forget to leave a couple of inches of the vine).